vreguraman/DevSecOps-End-to-End-Project/Readme.md

 5. **Deployment and Monitoring**:
     - Docker containers are deployed to the EC2 instance.
-    - Prometheus collects metrics and Grafana visualizes them for observability.
+    - Prometheus collects metrics and Grafana visualizes them for observability....

 ---